The Planning Phase

 Back in February 2017 I made the rather ambitious decision to release a pack combining all of my old GameMaker projects into one playable compilation.
 The pack would be a journey from the ground up showcasing not only my best games, but also jam games, school projects, and other assorted nonsense.
 The idea?
 Show budding developers and gamers alike that making games isn’t about starting big and hitting success right away.
 It’s about learning, having fun, and developing your skills over a lifetime.

 With over fifty games in a back-catalogue spanning around ten years, the project was set to be a huge undertaking with a few hurdles along the way.
-My friend and business partner, Andrew “NAL” McCluskey, had just released a pack of his own life’s work on Steam.
-Armed with the inspiration he gave me – and very little else – I set about creating GameDevDan vs Life.
+My friend and business partner, NAL, had just released a pack of her own life’s work on Steam.
+Armed with the inspiration she gave me – and very little else – I set about creating GameDevDan vs Life.

 The Drawing Board